British and Irish Literary Studies

-Emma has a diverse life and work experience as a freelance writer, writing tutor, blogger, editor, ABA therapist, and professional pet enthusiast, but found nothing she loved more than the academic rigor and the freedom of research in UNM’s literature program.
+Emma has a diverse life and work experience as a freelance writer, writing tutor, blogger, editor, ABA therapist, and professional pet enthusiast, but found nothing she loved more than the academic rigor and freedom of research in UNM’s literature program.

-Some of Emma’s favorite pastimes include hiking, walking with her dog Georgie, volunteering, finding words to describe the smell of books, and watching Jane Austen adaptations.
+Some of Emma’s favorite pastimes include hiking, singing, walking with her dog Georgie, volunteering, finding words to describe the smell of books, and watching Jane Austen adaptations.